tychen5/Medical-Summary-Builder/README.md

    - **`--custom-instruction-file`**: Optional markdown describing columns, data definitions, and examples for bespoke tables.
    - **`--skip-reports`**: Avoid writing markdown/DOCX outputs if downstream systems consume JSON directly.
+   - **`--skip-indexing`**: Bypass PDF chunking and vector indexing if the knowledge base is already populated.

 4. **Outputs** are written to the directory configured by `settings.reports_dir` (`outputs/reports/` by default).
 The CLI will print the exact path upon completion.